MALVA PUDDING CUPPIES

 - Pour in the milk & the vinegar.

 - Carefully spoon the malva batter into the liners.
+It fills perfectly into 12 trays.

 - Place the tray into the preheated oven & bake for 20-25 mins until golden.

-- Next, drop in the brown sugar.
+- Next, add in the brown sugar.

 - Pour in the water.